The Call to Yeoman Service

 This link will take you to a brief historical overview of the L-60 from the Polish Aviation Museum’s website:

-This is a Czech language link with a good amount of information on the Brigadýr.
-I’ve found it responds reasonably to online translator funtions:
+This is a Czech website with a good amount of information about the L-60: